Update: ‘Release date’ section updated.

 The all-new GX offers more comfort and convenience.
 The front seat hip point to heel height has been raised by 1.18 in.
 A one-motion tumble system isn’t something bragging about in 2023, but it’s worth mentioning, as it’s a new feature in the redesigned GX.
 There’s more storage space in the center console and door pockets.
 Two additional storage spaces under the cargo area allow customers to put smaller items.

 To ensure all the occupants have their smartphones and other portable electronics powered up for entertainment and work on the go, Lexus has installed up to six charging ports, all illuminated, in the all-new GX.
-There’s a wireless charger, too, a feature not available in the outgoing model.
-Also new in the Mk3 GX is a 120-volt AC inverter for additional power needs.
+There’s a wireless charger, and also new in the Mk3 GX is a 120-volt AC inverter for additional power needs.

-The glass of the liftgate can be opened to access the cargo space.
-Pets sitting in the cargo area will be able to get a better view outside and enjoy the fresh air when parked at some scenic spot.
+The liftgate glass can be opened to access the cargo space.
+Pets in the cargo area will be able to get a better view outside and enjoy the fresh air when parked at some scenic spot.
 We wouldn’t suggest keeping it open when driving, as exhaust gases may enter the vehicle.

 Safety